department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/claim-types/predischarge-claim.md

 ### Can I use the BDD program to get my disability benefits sooner?

-You can use the BDD program if you meet all of the requirements listed below.
+**You can use the BDD program if all of these are true for you:**

-**All of these must be true:**

--	You’re a Servicemember on full-time active duty (including a member of the National Guard, Reserves, or Coast Guard), **and**
+* You’re a Servicemember on full-time active duty (including a member of the National Guard, Reserve, or Coast Guard), **and**
-- You have a known separation date, **and**
+* You have a known separation date, **and**
--	Your separation date is in the next 180 to 90 days
+* Your separation date is in the next 180 to 90 days

 <br>